 There is also no way to know if IPVanish is logging data for US authorities right now, as they have been caught doing in the past.
 And unlike a few other VPNs, IPVanish has not been audited.

-ExpressVPN jurisdiction: British Virgin Islands
+ExpressVPN based in the British Virgin Islands

 Unlike with IPVanish, ExpressVPN is based in a good jurisdiction that respects privacy.
 The British Virgin Islands are an independent country in the Caribbean, with a long history of privacy and secrecy.
 Despite the historical connection to the UK, the BVI are an independent political and legal entity that cannot be forced to give in to UK data demands — or demands from other countries, for that matter.